Physics

 The Bachelor of Science in Physics has been designed with the recognition that a student might choose to concentrate in physics for a variety of reasons.
 In addition to meeting the needs of those planning to continue their physics education in graduate school, the program serves students planning to pursue technical careers immediately after graduation, those seeking to enter medical, dental or other professional schools, and those planning to earn certification as high school teachers.

 After completing a core curriculum in physics and mathematics and an introduction to the life and other physical sciences, students have the opportunity to gain first-hand experience in basic and applied physics research.
 Most advanced students are able to participate in the research projects of faculty members during any of three University terms.
-Similar experiences may be arranged in hospital, industrial or government research facilities in the area.
+Similar experiences may be arranged in hospital, industrial or government research facilities around the country.

 Dearborn Discovery Core (General Education)